 為せば成る (naseba naru)

-Asian cuisine and culture are bigger parts of my life than my public persona may suggest.
-Many of my subscribers would believe that hamburgers are my favorite food, however, the truth is that I love Asian cuisine more than any other; be it Yakitora, Sushi, Korean BBQ, Dim Sum, Shabu Shabu, Hot Pot or Tempura.
-Within the world of Asian foods there are more than I can number, but of those I have experienced, Japanese food holds a special place with me, thereby so does Japanese culture and influence.
+Asian cuisine and culture are more integral to my life than my public persona might suggest.
+Many of my subscribers would assume hamburgers are my favorite food, but the truth is that I adore Asian cuisine above all others, whether it’s Yakitori, Sushi, Korean BBQ, Dim Sum, Shabu Shabu, Hot Pot, or Tempura.
+There are countless Asian dishes I haven’t tried yet, but among those I have, Japanese food holds a special place in my heart, and so does Japanese culture and its influence.

-When I heard of the Great East Japan Earthquake in 2011 I was devastated as much of the rest world.
-The images and videos were daunting, and for while I was in shock.
-My only experience with a large earthquake was in January 1994 when the Northridge Quake hit Southern California.
-That was terrifying to go through, so I can image the suffering, fear, and anxiety felt by those in Japan.
-In March 2015 a report was issued with the death toll numbers.
-Over 15,000 loss their lives, more than 2,500 injuries, and property damage in the billions.
-Despite this tragedy, Tōhoku strives to regain a sense of normalcy.
+When I heard about the Great East Japan Earthquake in 2011, I was as devastated as the rest of the world.
+The images and videos were overwhelming, and I was in shock for a while.
+My only experience with a major earthquake was in January 1994 when the Northridge Quake struck Southern California.
+That was terrifying to endure, so I can only imagine the suffering, fear, and anxiety felt by those in Japan.
+In March 2015, a report was released with the death toll numbers.
+Over 15,000 people lost their lives, more than 2,500 were injured, and property damage was in the billions.
+Despite this tragedy, the Tōhoku region strives to regain a sense of normalcy.

-This weekend a food fair was held at Mitsuwa Marketplace in Torrance, CA. The event was exciting, educational, and quite entertaining.
-I learned a lot of things, including the symbolism of 4 really cool Japanese characters: Nebutan (of Aomori City), Benichan (of Yamagata City), Musubimaru (of Sendai City), and Momirin (of Fukushima City).
-These character are a recent development in Japanese culture but the impact they have is astonishing.
+This weekend, a food fair was held at Mitsuwa Marketplace in Torrance, CA. The event was exciting, educational, and quite entertaining.
+I learned a lot, including the symbolism behind four really cool Japanese characters: Nebutan (of Aomori City), Benichan (of Yamagata City), Musubimaru (of Sendai City), and Momirin (of Fukushima City).
+These characters are a recent addition to Japanese culture, but their impact is remarkable.

-Japanese food ranges in style, taste and selection.
-On today’s journey I indulged in a Tempura Squid Bento w/ Miso Soup.
-The meal rewarding and closed out the experience of Japanese culture.
-I can surely say, I look forward to traveling to Japan one day, and learning, experiencing, and becoming more involved in the culture.
+Japanese food varies in style, taste, and selection.
+On today’s journey, I indulged in a Tempura Squid Bento with Miso Soup.
+The meal was satisfying and concluded my experience with Japanese culture.
+I can confidently say that I look forward to traveling to Japan one day, learning, experiencing, and becoming more involved in the culture.

-A communal culture is trying to recover from a tragic event, and together they will.
+A community-oriented culture is trying to recover from a tragic event, and together they will.
 Naseba Naru.

 Press Conference